se-edu/learningresources/contents/node/nodejs.md

 </figcaption>
 </figure>

 Node is designed to be **event-driven**.
-When an <tooltip content="e.g. when a I/O operation is complete, or a timer fires">event</tooltip> occurs, the event handler previously registered with the event is queued to be run by the [event loop](https://medium.com/the-node-js-collection/what-you-should-know-to-really-understand-the-node-js-event-loop-and-its-metrics-c4907b19da4c).
-The main event loop (where Javascript code is executed) is single-threaded.
+When an <tooltip content="e.g. when a I/O operation is complete, or a timer fires">event</tooltip> occurs (_Operation Complete_ above), the event handler previously registered with the event is enqueued to be run by the [<tooltip content="where JavaScript code is executed">event loop</tooltip>](https://medium.com/the-node-js-collection/what-you-should-know-to-really-understand-the-node-js-event-loop-and-its-metrics-c4907b19da4c) (_Trigger Callback_), which is single-threaded.

-This means that we can avoid thread overheads and synchronization problems including deadlocks and race conditions.
+This means that we can avoid thread overheads and synchronization problems such as <tooltip content="a situation where some threads are blocked due to needing access to the same locks">deadlocks</tooltip> and <tooltip content="a situation where multiple operations by different threads are performed on one resource in indeterministic order, potentially causing unexpected changes to the resource">race conditions</tooltip>.

 ### Benefit 3: Fast for I/O Intensive Programs